 Statistically, 34% of burglars enter through the front door and 22% through the back door.
 This brings to attention the necessity of fortifying these access points.

 - Ensure that your door fits snug within its frame.
-If a door has too much of gap it could easily fall victim to well-placed pry bar.
+If a door has too much of a gap it could easily fall victim to a well-placed pry bar.

 - If your home has any sliding doors consider using security bars while these doors are not in use.
 These can be bought or just as easily made by cutting wooden dowels to the appropriate length.
 Consider adding these to your windows as well for additional security.